-Help for Channuka.
-5779 / 2018.
+Guides, classes and help for Channuka.
+5780 / 2019.
 This page describes the available Audio Classes, PDF printable summaries of Jewish Laws and times and the events going on over this holiday period in the shul and the Thornhill Jewish Community.

 The Audio Classes